 Both the Run Larapinta and Margaret River Ultra events have sold out for the last 2 years and we expect the Great Southern Stage Run will as well.

 The course traverses the most spectacular sections of the famed Bibbulmun Track running between Walpole and Albany – passing through an incredible range of landscapes along the 200km journey from start to finish.

-Whilst largely following the iconic Bibbulmun Track, the race course also strays away from the designated trail to provided added variety, escape some sand and to visit a number of spectacular landmarks the main trail misses – like the Greens Pool and Elephant Rocks, Mutton Bird Island and the truly spectacular granite features on the Torndirrup Peninsula like Vancouver Peninsula and Salmon Holes
+Whilst largely following the iconic Bibbulmun Track, the race course also strays away from the designated trail to provided added variety, escape some sand and to visit a number of spectacular landmarks the main trail misses – like the Greens Pool and Elephant Rocks, Mutton Bird Island and the truly spectacular granite features on the Torndirrup Peninsula like Misery Beach and Salmon Holes